-Physician and Other Health Care Practitioner Services
+Physician and Other Health Care Practitioner Services Provider of Health Care

-This benefit includes physician and health care practitioner's fees for services provided in a hospital, emergency room, urgent care center, a health care practitioner's office or at home.
-Physician and health care practitioners include licensed providers acting within the scope of their license, such as but are not limited to the following:
+This benefit includes physician and health care practitioner's licensed medical professional fees for services provided in a hospital, emergency room, urgent care center, a laboratory, or surgical center. health care practitioner's office or at home.
+Physician and health care practitioners include licensed providers acting within the scope of their license, such as but are not limited to the following: A provider of health care is defined in NRS 629.031.

+- Surgeon

-- Surgeon - Assistant surgeon (if medically necessary) - Anesthesia by physicians and Certified Registered Nurse Anesthetists (CRNA) - Pathologist; Radiologist - Physician Assistant; Nurse Practitioner; Nurse Midwife - Homeopathic Physicians, Christian Science Practitioners, Oriental Medicine Doctor (OMD) only for Acupuncture - Podiatrist - Psychologist, Psychiatrist, Licensed Clinical Social Worker
+- Assistant surgeon (if medically necessary)

+- Anesthesia by physicians and Certified Registered Nurse Anesthetists (CRNA)

+- Pathologist; Radiologist

+- Physician Assistant; Nurse Practitioner; Nurse Midwife

+- Homeopathic Physicians, Christian Science Practitioners, Oriental Medicine Doctor (OMD)

+only for Acupuncture

+- Podiatrist

+- Psychologist, Psychiatrist, Licensed Clinical Social Worker